 Opportunities are available for undergraduates interested in study and research in almost any aspect of the biological sciences.
 Cornell's program in the Biological Sciences is composed of faculty members from the Colleges of Agriculture and Life Sciences, Arts and Sciences, and Veterinary Medicine.
-The size of the program and the diversity of the faculty's teaching and research interests are reflected in more than 200 biology course offerings and in the design and flexibility of the undergraduate curriculum.
+The size of the program and the diversity of the faculty's teaching and research interests are reflected in more than 380 biology course offerings and in the design of our 14 major concentrations and overall flexibility of the undergraduate curriculum.

-Students can tailor their individual academic goals by selecting the college of enrollment, biology concentration, and specific courses to meet requirements.
-Biology students are broadly educated in chemistry, physics and mathematics while developing an excellent foundation in biology from our entry-level biology courses and more advanced courses in genetics and biochemistry
+Students select the college of enrollment when applying (The College of Agriculture & Life Sciences or The College of Arts & Sciences).
+Students tailor their individual academic goals with their biology concentration, and specific courses to meet requirements.
+Biology students are broadly educated in chemistry, physics and mathematics while developing an excellent foundation in biology from our entry-level biology courses and more advanced courses in genetics and biochemistry.

 - animal physiology